-Depressed patients less likely to complete cardiac rehabFebruary 15th, 2013 in Cardiology /
+Depressed patients less likely to complete cardiac rehabFebruary 15, 2013 in Medicine & Health / Cardiology

 (HealthDay)—Depressed patients are less likely to complete exercise-based, cardiac rehabilitation programs, regardless of whether they are taking antidepressants, according to a study published in the Feb.
 1 issue of The American Journal of Cardiology.